Across the Causeway is a thriving oil & gas industry, where oil majors are busy producing and exploring for oil.

 2H2024 is expected to be just as buoyant for OSV companies, if not more, as daily charter rates are expected to rise, according to Kenanga.

-Risks to that scenario include a fall in oil prices, higher operating costs and a reduction in capex of oil majors.
+Risks include a fall in oil prices, higher operating costs and a reduction in capex of oil majors.

 Overall, the OSV market is expected to grow, driven by the increasing demand for energy and the expansion of offshore wind projects.